 Sudden or perpetual loud noises can initiate something akin to a dog panic attack, and knowing how to react—or not to react—is important.

 4. What are these creatures?
-Fear of the unknown
+Fear of strange dogs and people

-Fears often revolve around the unknown, whether it’s a fear of strangers or fear of other dogs.
-In both cases, socialization is key and will take patience and time.
+Dog fears often revolve around the unknown, whether it’s a fear of strangers or a fear of other dogs.
+In both cases, socialization is key, and will take patience and time.

 - The leash is going to be helpful in this process, whether you’re out for a walk or even in the house.

-- Don’t force interaction with humans and let them get comfortable with distances rather than forcing them closer.
+- Don’t force interaction with humans.
+Let your dog get comfortable at a distance, rather than forcing them closer.

-- With other dogs, keep treats as a reward for calm behavior and staying put while another pooch passes.
+- With other dogs, keep treats as a reward for calm behavior while another pooch passes.

 5. My dog is afraid of me

 Was it something I said?
 My breath?
-If your adopted dog is afraid of you from day one, you might face a challenge gaining your dog’s confidence and trust.
-Your body language and stress level might be affecting this, so be sure to read up on how you might be accidentally scaring your dog.
+If your adopted dog is afraid of you from day one, this is due to past negative experiences.
+With patience, you can gain your dog’s confidence and trust.

 - Spend time on the floor—as much on your dog’s level as possible—so they don’t feel dominated.